 SECTION I – PARTIES TO THE MEMORANDUM OF UNDERSTANDING

 This Memorandum of Understanding (MOU) is made by and between the State of Wisconsin Department of Corrections, whose principal business address is 3099 East Washington Ave., P.O.
-Box 7925, Madison, WI 53707-7925, (“DOC”), Justice, Diversion, and Support 510 Broadway Street Baraboo, WI 53913, Department of Human Services 505 Broadway St #480, Baraboo, WI 53913, Wisconsin Chief’s Association, and Sauk County Sheriff’s Department 1300 Lange Court Baraboo, WI 53913.
+Box 7925, Madison, WI 53707-7925, (“Department of Corrections” or “DOC”), the Sauk County Administrator and Sauk County Justice, Diversion, and Support 510 Broadway Street Baraboo, WI 53913, Department of Human Services 505 Broadway St #480, Baraboo, WI 53913, Wisconsin Chief’s Association, and Sauk County Sheriff’s Department 1300 Lange Court Baraboo, WI 53913.

 The DOC employee responsible for administration of this MOU will be Brian Basham as the “Contract Administrator” whose principal business address is 1000 Log Lodge Court Baraboo, WI 53913.
 In the event that Brian Basham is unable to administer this MOU, DOC will designate a new Contract Administrator.

 The Sauk County Criminal Justice Coordinating Council employee responsible for administration of this MOU will be <INSERT NAME> as the “Contract Administrator” whose principal business address is 510 Broadway Street, Baraboo, WI 53913.
 In the event that <INSERT NAME> is unable to administer this MOU, the Sauk County Criminal Justice Coordinating Council will designate a new Contract Administrator.
+This agreement replaces and supersedes any and all other memorandum of understandings in relation to the Sauk County Specialty Court Program.

 SECTION II - PURPOSE OF MOU AND THE MISSION STATEMENT OF THE PROGRAM

-The parties agree that the following should be the mission of the specialized court: “The mission of the Sauk County Adult Treatment Specialty Court is to enhance public safety by reducing recidivism and improving quality of life in our community.
-Treatment Court will offer an alternative to lengthy incarceration to individuals whose crimes are linked to a substance use disorder by focusing on treatment, strict accountability, intensive supervision, and judicial oversight.”
+The parties agree that the following should be the mission of the specialized court, also known as the Sauk County Adult Treatment Court: “The mission of the Sauk County Adult Treatment Court is to enhance public safety by reducing recidivism and improving quality of life in our community.
+Sauk County Adult Treatment Court will offer an alternative to lengthy incarceration to individuals whose crimes are linked to a substance use disorder by focusing on treatment, strict accountability, intensive supervision, and judicial oversight.”

-The parties to this MOU support and endorse the goals and mission of the Sauk County Adult Specialty Court in order for defendants to eliminate future criminal behavior, improve the quality of their lives and enhance the wellbeing of the community.
+The parties to this MOU support and endorse the goals and mission of the Sauk County Adult Treatment Court in order for defendants to eliminate future criminal behavior, improve the quality of their lives and enhance the wellbeing of the community.

-For this program to be successful, cooperation must occur within a network of systems in order to facilitate and achieve the mission of the Sauk County Adult Specialty Court.
+For this program to be successful, cooperation must occur within a network of systems in order to facilitate and achieve the mission of the Sauk County Adult Treatment Court.

 SECTION III - PRINCIPAL AGENCY ROLES AND RESPONSIBILITIES/STAFF COMMITMENTS